 (1) Administration and training costs outlined in paragraph (D) of this rule are reported as a combination of CFDA numbers 93.658 and 93.659;

 (2) FCM costs outlined in paragraph (E) of this rule are reported under CFDA 93.658; and

 (3) AA costs outlined in paragraph (F) of this rule are reported under CFDA 93.659.

-(2) The following variables are used to determine administration and training costs:
+(2) The following variables are used to calculate the administration and training reimbursement:

-(a) Applicable activity code information from the SSRMS and/or income maintenance random moment sample time study;
+(a) Applicable activity code information from the RMS time studies;

 (b) Cost data from the JFS 02820 "Children Services Quarterly Financial Statement" or the JFS 02827 "Public Assistance (PA) Quarterly Financial Statement";